plwtx/plwtx.art/README.md

 Project is archived and replaced by new project called plu.moe.
 Have a nice day [^~^]
 i am sorry for abandoning you plwtx.
-You can reach the old project at: 0x.plu.moe
+You can the old project at: 0x.plu.moe